Kodular/Documentation/docs/components/maps/map.md

 Set the zoom level of the map.

-Valid values of ZoomLevel are dependent on the tile provider and the latitude and longitude of the map.
-For example, zoom levels are more constrained over oceans than dense city centers to conserve space for storing tiles, so valid values may be 1-7 over ocean and 1-18 over cities.
-Tile providers may send warning or error tiles if the zoom level is too great for the server to support.
+Valid values of ZoomLevel are dependent on the tile provider and the latitude andlongitude of the map.
+For example, zoom levels are more constrained over oceans than densecity centers to conserve space for storing tiles, so valid values may be 1-7 over ocean and1-18 over cities.
+Tile providers may send warning or error tiles if the zoom level is toogreat for the server to support.

 ### Bounding Box